SoftwareHeritage/swh-deposit/docs/specs/protocol-reference.rst

 This is not a technical requirement, but it improves discoverability.

-Clients may not submit arbitrary URLs; the server will check the URLs they submit belongs a "namespace" they own, known as the ``provider_url`` of the client.
-For example, if a client has their ``provider_url`` set to ``https://example.org/foo/`` they will not be able to submit deposits to origins whose URL starts with ``https://example.org/foo/``.
+Clients may not submit arbitrary URLs; the server will check the URLs they submit belongs to a "namespace" they own, known as the ``provider_url`` of the client.
+For example, if a client has their ``provider_url`` set to ``https://example.org/foo/`` they will only be able to submit deposits to origins whose URL starts with ``https://example.org/foo/``.

 Fallbacks